Mushoku Tensei: Anime

-Funimation streamed the series on its website in North America, Mexico, Brazil, and the British Isles, in parts of Europe, Central Asia and North Africa through Wakanim, and in Australia and New Zealand through AnimeLab.
-The series also streamed on Hulu in the United States.
-On February 13, 2021, Funimation announced the series would have an English dub, with the first episode premiering the next day.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-Crunchyroll released the first 11 episodes on DVD and Blu-ray in North America on December 5, 2022, with the latter 12 episodes as well as the unaired episode being released by the company on March 7, 2023.
-Crunchyroll also released the first season across two Blu-ray volumes in the United Kingdom and two Blu-ray and DVD volumes in Australia.

-Muse Communication has licensed the series in Southeast Asia and South Asia and streamed it on their Muse Asia YouTube channel and its respective regional variants, and iQIYI, Bilibili and WeTV in Southeast Asia, Netflix in South and Southeast Asia, Catchplay in Indonesia and Singapore, meWATCH in Singapore, and Sushiroll in Indonesia.

-On March 6, 2022, it was announced that a second season had been green-lit.
+In March 2022, it was announced that a second season had been green-lit.
 It was directed by Hiroki Hirano, with scripts supervised by Toshiya Ono, and character designs handled by Sanae Shimada.
 The season premiered in two parts.
 The second season was collected into four Blu-ray volumes in Japan between October 18, 2023, and September 18, 2024.
 The first part of the second season aired from July 3 to September 25, 2023.
 The opening theme song is "Spiral" by Longman, while the ending theme song is "Musubime" (ムスビメ) by Yuiko Ōhara.
 The second part aired from April 8 to July 1, 2024, with Ryōsuke Shibuya replacing Hirano as the director.
 The opening theme song is "On the Frontline" (オン・ザ・フロントライン) performed by Hitorie while the ending theme song is "Mamoritai Mono" (守りたいもの) performed by Yuiko Ōhara.

 A third season was announced following the airing of the second season's final episode.
-It is set to premiere in 2026.
+The first part aired with its first two episodes from July 4 to September 28, 2026.
+The second part is set to premiere in 2027.